 We ask that visitors be responsible for knowing and obeying all rules and etiquette before visiting, and take care to leave Hidden Villa as beautiful as you found it!

 Take Highway 280 North to the El Monte/Moody Road exit in Los Altos.
 Then take the second ramp to merge onto El Monte Road.
 Pass Foothills College and turn left on Moody Road for 1.7 miles till you see the Hidden Villa sign on the left.
 (26870 Moody Road)

 Take Highway 280 South to the El Monte/Moody Road exit in Los Altos.
 Then take the first ramp to merge onto El Monte Road.
 Pass Foothills College and turn left on Moody Road for 1.7 miles till you see the Hidden Villa sign on the left.
 (26870 Moody Road)

 Visitors are asked to park in the Main Parking Lot.
 Please do not park on Moody Road.

 Hidden Villa is generally very safe.
 However, you are entering an environment where there are some naturally occurring hazards.
-Many of our activities are seasonal, weather dependent and variable.
-You may encounter uneven terrain, rugged or steep trails, wild animals, farm equipment, electrified fences (for the protection of farm animals) and unfamiliar sights, sounds and smells.
-Children under 5, the elderly, pregnant women, and individuals with heart disease or compromised immune systems should exercise caution while visiting any farm, and all visitors should wash hands carefully.
+Many of our activities are seasonal, weather-dependent, and variable.
+You may encounter uneven terrain, rugged or steep trails, wild animals, farm equipment, electrified fences (for the protection of farm animals), and unfamiliar sights, sounds, and smells.
+Children under 5, the elderly, pregnant women, and individuals with heart disease or compromised immune systems should exercise caution while visiting any farm, and all visitors should wash their hands carefully.

 Common sense and reasonable caution should be your guide!
 In addition, please take the following precautions: